• Skip to primary navigation

 • Kosher Salt and Freshly Ground Black Pepper

-Cooking swordfish on the grill takes just 10 minutes, it's a sure method to retain the moisture and delectable flavor.
-In fact, this entire grilled swordfish recipe takes just 30 minutes, including time to whirl buttery Castelvetrano olives, lemon zest and capers into a lively green olive tapenade to spoon over the top.
+Cooking swordfish on the grill takes just 10 minutes, it’s a sure method to retain the moisture and delectable flavor.
+In fact, this entire grilled swordfish recipe takes just 30 minutes, including time to whirl buttery Castelvetrano olives, lemon zest and capers into a lively green olive tapenade to spoon over the top (or mix it up with Artichoke Tapenade or simply drizzle with Garlic Butter Sauce).
 Arranged on a platter along with lemon wedges and a few sprigs of parsley makes for a simple and impressive presentation.

 Grilled Swordfish served on a platter and topped with green olive tapenade, lemon slices and parsley.